tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 - Single-node TencentDB for MySQL instances cannot be backed up.

 ## Backing up MySQL Data Automatically
-1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name on the instance list page to access the instance’s management page, and select **Backup and Restore** > **Auto Backup Settings**.
+1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID on the instance list page to access the instance’s management page, and select **Backup and Restore** > **Auto Backup Settings**.
 ![](https://main.qcloudimg.com/raw/69fed1aac393a518bd8cc2ad1fea550f.png)
 2. Select backup parameters in the pop-up window (details are shown as below) and click **OK**:
 >?